cebpereira/teste_conted/README.md

     * 8080 -> PhpMyAdmin
     * 3306 -> MySQL
     * 80 -> Apache

+* Para gerar a app_key:
+    * No terminal de comando execute `make file`

 * A rota inicial do projeto é a localhost/home

-* Para gerar a app_key:
-    * No terminal de comando execute `docker exec -it teste-conted-site bash`
-    * dentro do terminal do container, execute o comando `php artisan key:generate`
-    * isso criara uma app_key para sua aplicação

 ---